+marvic idai project

-Compulsory / Classes Level Credits
+Compulsory Classes Level Credits

 NM 937 Maritime Law, Contracts and Insurance 5 10

 NM 946 Inspection and Survey 5 10

 NM 949 Marine Transport and Economics 5 10

 NM 950 Maritime Safety and Risk 5 10

 NM 973 Maritime Regulatory Framework 5 10

 NM 916 Systems Availability and Maintenance 5 10

-NM 924 Onboard Energy Management and Marine
+NM 980 Onboard Energy Management and Marine

 Environment Protection 5 10

-HR 916 HRM in a Business Context 5 10
+HR 942 HRM in a Business Context 5 10

-r the Postgraduate Diploma and degree of M •
+the Postgraduate Diploma and degree of MS •

 NM 964 Group Project 5 40

-Students fo r the degree of MSc only:
+the degree of MSc only:

 NM 965 Individual Project 5 60

-14101 903 mulviduai Froject 3 00
+Eveninetie. .
+Drawnag and Final Assessment

-Examination on, Progress and Final Assessment
+n, Progress and Final Assessment

-s 19.1.25 - 19.1.33 shall apply.
+19.1.25 - 19.1.33 shall apply. .
+415

-ssessment will be based on performance in the exar ninations,
+sessment will be based on performance in ninations,

-k and the Individual Project where undertake •
+Award and the Individual Project where undertaken 1

-Award • •

-Degree of MSc: In order to qualify for the award of the ne degree d of MSc in
+MSc: In order to qualify for the award of the o dograd (of MSa in

+• -
-Technical Ship Management a candidate must hav e performe ed to the

-satisfaction of the Board of Examiners and must have a .ccumulated no fewer
+Technical Ship Management a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer

-than 180 cr edits, of which no fewer than 80 must be from m the taugh t classes,
+than 180 credits, of which no fewer than 80 must be from the taught classes,

-Group Project and 60 from the Individual Pro
+40 from the Group Project and 60 from the Individual Project.

+• l of the
-Postgradu ate Diploma: In order to qualify for the award d of the

-Postgradua te Diploma in Technical Ship Managemer nt a candid late must
+Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Technical Ship Management a candidate must

+ned to the satisfaction of the Board of Exami

-have perfor med to the satisfaction of the Board of Exam niners and n nust have
+have penon ned to the satisfaction of the board of Exami ilois and n IUSL HAVE

-accumulate d no fewer than 120 credits of which 40 mus t have been awarded

-in respect of of the Group Project.

-Postgraduate Certificate: In order to qualify for the award of the

-Postgradua te Certificate in Technical Ship Manageme nt a candic date must